Academic Map

 *Please Note: Face-to-face/in-person instruction of this program is available ONLY at the main campus in Tallahassee, FL.
 This program is NOT available via Online/Distance Learning.*

-To be formally admitted to the BA degree in Theatre, you must have completed at least 52 hours, have earned a B minus or better in THE2020, and C minus or better in all other Theatre required courses, and have the required overall GPA of 3.00
+To be formally admitted to the BA degree in Theatre, you must have completed at least 52 hours and earn a B minus or better in THE2020.

 Mapping Coordinator: Michele Diamonti